Azure/azure-powershell/src/ResourceManager/HDInsight/Commands.HDInsight/help/New-AzHDInsightCluster.md

 ### -Config
 Specifies the cluster object to be used to create the cluster.
-This object can be created by using the New-AzureRmHDInsightClusterConfig cmdlet.
+This object can be created by using the New-AzHDInsightClusterConfig cmdlet.

 ```yaml
 Type: Microsoft.Azure.Commands.HDInsight.Models.AzureHDInsightConfig